qinwang/gitlab-ce/doc/development/documentation/workflow.md

 #### Documentation shipped late

-Shipping late means that you're affecting the whole workflow as well as other teams' priorities, therefore, it should be strongly avoided.
+Shipping late means that you're affecting the whole feature workflow as well as other teams' priorities (PMs, tech writers, release managers, release post reviewers), therefore, it should be strongly avoided.

 If you didn't ship the docs within the feature freeze, proceed as [described above](#documentation-shipped-in-a-follow-up-mr) and,